androidwiltron/craiggoddenpayne.github.io/_posts/2018-5-22-aws-security-basics.md

 - Operates at the subnet level (second layer of defense)
 - Supports allow rules and deny rules
 - Is stateless: Return traffic must be explicitly allowed by rules
-- We process rules in number order when deciding whether to allow traffic
+- They process rules in number order when deciding whether to allow traffic
 - Automatically applies to all instances in the subnets it's associated with (backup layer of defense, so you don't have to rely on someone specifying the security group)